Exabyte-io/documentation/docs/workflows/components/units.md

-# Sub/Workflow Units
+# Subworkflow Units

-Workflows are composed of **units**, or elementary calculations that can be executed in succession based on algorithmic conditions.
+[Subworkflows](subworkflows.md) are composed of one or multiple **units**, or elementary calculations that can be executed in succession based on algorithmic conditions.

-## Example Structured Represenation
+## Example Structured Representation

-The JSON [structured representation](../../data-structured/overview.md) of units in contained in the expandable section below.
+The JSON [structured representation](../../data-structured/overview.md) of units is contained in the expandable section below.
+For a description of unit input templating, the reader is referred to [this section](../templates/overview.md) of the documentation.

 <details markdown="1">
   <summary>